Devmanwani/weekday/README.md

 # Weekday Assignment: Candidate Application Platform

 ## Project Overview
 This project is a candidate application platform built using ReactJs and CSS.
 It allows users to view job listings, filter jobs based on various criteria, and implement infinite scroll for a seamless browsing experience.

+##Deployment
+This project is deployed on vercel,the link is [Vercel Link](https://weekday-phi.vercel.app/).

 ## How to Run Locally
 To run this project locally, follow these steps: